angular/angular/aio/content/guide/creating-libraries.md

 ## Using your own library in apps

-You don't have to publish your library to the npm package manager in order to use it in your own apps, but you do have to build it first.
+You don't have to publish your library to the npm package manager in order to use it in your own applications, but you do have to build it first.

 To use your own library in an app: